 - 1-2 tbsp chopped dill and/or mint (optional)

 Prepare the beans: Cook beans according to our guide in the cooking vessel of your choice.
-Once cooked, remove bay leaves, strain, and set aside to cool.
+Once cooked, strain and set aside to cool.
 Once cooled, place beans in a large bowl with tomatoes, onion, parsley, and olives.